zencart/documentation/content/user/products/featured_products.md

 Once you have created some featured products, Zen Cart has a number of ways for you to show them off:

-- the built in Featured Products page, which appears when you navigate to `YOURSITE.com/index.php?main_page=featured_products`.
+- the built-in Featured Products page, which appears when you navigate to `YOURSITE.com/index.php?main_page=featured_products`.
 - the optional Featured Products [Sidebox](/user/template/sideboxes/)
 - the optional Featured Products [Centerbox](/user/template/centerboxes/)